 Efficiency and Cost-Effectiveness of the Accreditation System

-The Commission’s Accreditation System has been redesigned to maximize efficiency and cost-effectiveness by streamlining the standards that govern educator preparation; reducing the burden and costs for program sponsors to respond to the Commission’s preparation program standards; reorienting programs to focus on candidate and program outcomes and essential program information; reducing the lengthy documentation of program inputs; conducting meetings of the Committee on Accreditation in an efficient manner; clearly defining the roles and responsibilities of all participants in the accreditation process; establishing efficient communication processes among all members of and participants in the accreditation system; and by allocating sufficient resources to support the activities of the accreditation system.
+The Commission’s Accreditation System is designed to maximize efficiency and cost-effectiveness by streamlining the standards that govern educator preparation; reduce the burden and costs for program sponsors responding to the Commission’s preparation program standards by reorienting programs to focus on candidate and program outcomes and essential program information; minimize the use lengthy documentation of program inputs and instead rely on authentic program documentation; conduct meetings of the Committee on Accreditation in an efficient manner; clearly define the roles and responsibilities of all participants in the accreditation process; foster efficient communication processes among all members of and participants in the accreditation system; and allocate sufficient resources to support the activities of the accreditation system.
 Accreditation costs which are borne by program sponsors as well as by the Commission should be reviewed periodically in relation to fulfilling the key purposes and activities of the accreditation system to maximize the cost-effectiveness and the efficiency of the system as a whole.

 Section 1